talwrii/jsdb/README.md

 Only JSON types can be stored, this is a design decision.
 It would not be too hard to layer your own pickling on top of this.

-This library is new, be careful with it.
+This library is new: be careful with it.
 That said, it *is* tested with some fairly aggressive fuzzing.

+This only works with python 2.7 at present, porting to python 3 would not be difficult.

+`jsdb` is not thread-safe, but a lock around it.

 ## Why not ZODB?